 Branding, Menu & Dark Mode

-Upload your logo and avatar, configure which navigation tabs visitors see, customize tab labels, hide the "Powered by Yaplet" badge, position the launcher button, and create a dark-themed widget.
+Pick your logo and avatar from the shared image library, configure which navigation tabs visitors see, customize tab labels, hide the "Powered by Yaplet" badge, position the launcher button, and create a dark-themed widget.

 Branding